TimReago/UnrealCoreRedesign/README.md

 Unreal Engine is known for development instabilities.
 Whereas, traditional C++ is a much more stable and proven development base.

-Google AI: "Many developers encounter challenges getting a stable and predictable setup, and it can feel like a constant battle against crashes, compiler errors, and other issues that disrupt workflow.".
+Google AI: "Many [Unreal Engine] developers encounter challenges getting a stable and predictable setup, and it can feel like a constant battle against crashes, compiler errors, and other issues that disrupt workflow.".

 Google AI: "One source estimated the UE 4.23.1 codebase at around 16 million lines of code, based on file size."